top of page

 'I told you not to leave your keys in it' was all he said.

-He reached into his pocket and took out my car keys.
+reached into his pocket and pulled out my car keys.

 'It's parked on Moss Lane' he said, 'Don't leave the keys in the car again.'

 The Jaguar on the dock is similar to the one I had.
 What a gorgeous car that was.
 Real wood and rich leather.
-Pleasure to look at and wonderful to drive.
-And, thanks to Duncan Montgomery, a former British Merchant Seaman, I found out that the ship was either the Medic or its sister ship the Megantic, both of which belonged to the Shaw Saville Line.
-Wow!
-My first trip to sea was on the Medic.
-I've stopped believing in coincidences, now I see them as magic.
-Sheer magic!
+A pleasure to look at and wonderful to drive.
+Thanks to Duncan Montgomery, a former British Merchant Seaman, I found out that the ship was most likely the MV Medic.
+My first trip to sea was on the Medic!

 Photo credit: Leigh Purcell.